 Additional coverage: in addition to the foregoing, contractor shall provide $.60 per lb., if applicable to the contract type.
 The agency, its officers, officials, employees, boards and commissions and liability arising out of activities performed by or on behalf of the premises owned, occupied or used by the contractor.
 The coverage afforded the agency, its officers, officials, employees or volunteers.

 Attachment #1

-Supply List

-Although some supplies are provided by the agency, contractor is required to complete the list provided.
-The Contractor is advised that the list is by no means exhaustive and that the responsibility of providing the supplies necessary and essential for preforming work specified in the contract rests with the contractor: